Exomoons of Circumbinary Planets: RESULTS

 \subsection{Dependency on Moon Orbit}

-The distribution of $\gamma_{\rm init}$ versus the binary stars' orbital radius sampled for each planetary population, color-coded by the moon's final outcome is shown in Fig. \ref{fig:ganyMoon1}, \ref{fig:ganyMoon2}.
+The distribution of moon starting semi-major axis scaled by the planet's initial Hill radius versus the binary stars' orbital radius sampled for each planetary population, color-coded by the moon's final outcome, is shown in Fig.~\ref{fig:ganyMoon1}.
 General trends of the outcome are as follows.
-Moons with small initial $\gamma$ are more likely to remain a satellite of their host planet.
-This is the case for moons in tight orbits around their host planets, since the ratio between their orbital radius to the planet's Hill radius never exceeds the threshold $\gamma=0.48$.
-The initial $\gamma$ ratio that allows the moon to end up as a smoon also increases with the binary stars' separation.
-This is because the planets in wide binary star systems end their migration at a larger distance from the binary stars.
-Thus, their final Hill radius is large, which allows moons in a wider orbit to remain in a stable orbit as the planets' satellites.
-This is consistent across both planet populations.
+Moons with a small initial $a_{\rm {moon}}$/$r_{\rm {Hill}}$ ratio are more likely to remain a satellite of their host planet after a 1 Myr phase of migration.
+This is the case for moons in relatively tight orbits around their host planet, since the ratio between their orbital radius to the planet's Hill radius never exceeds the threshold $ a_\mathrm{moon}/r_{\rm Hill}\approx0.48$.
+This is consistent with results in \citet{RabagoSteffen2018} (see their Fig. 2), who show that perturbed moons have a higher survival probability the closer they orbit within a planet's gravitational potential well.